Amanda Shires: Musical career

-She toured extensively with Picott from 2006.
-She has also performed and recorded with Jason Isbell & the 400 Unit, Devotchka, Chris Isaak, Thrift Store Cowboys, Todd Snider, Blackberry Smoke, and Justin Townes Earle.
+Shires had toured had extensively with Rod Picott from 2006.
+In 2009 she and Picott released the collaborative album Sew Your Heart with Wires.
+Since that time, Shires has also performed and recorded with Jason Isbell & the 400 Unit, Devotchka, Chris Isaak, Thrift Store Cowboys, Blackberry Smoke, and Justin Townes Earle.

 In 2011, she appeared in the movie Country Strong as one of the musicians backing singer Kelly Canter, played by Gwyneth Paltrow.

-In 2011, Shires began attending Sewanee: The University of the South, a small liberal arts university in Sewanee, Tennessee.
-She graduated with a Master's of Fine Arts in Poetry in 2017.
+During 2011, Shires began attending Sewanee: The University of the South, a small liberal arts university in Sewanee, Tennessee.
+She graduated with a Master of Fine Arts degree in poetry in 2017.